trivalchang/jira_dispatch/README.md

 # jira_dispatch

 In a big software project, finding the owner of a new issue could be painful.
-So I create this project to predict the owner of the issue.
+So I try to create a project to predict the owner of the issue.
+This problem is a multi-class classification problem.

 Jira is a popular software tracking system.
 Although I build this project on Jira, it shall work well on other software tracking system such as mantis.

 **This is an immature project built by an amateur.**

 There are 2 python programs for this project.